SR110/CMS-Practical-7/README.md

 - https://www.youtube.com/watch?v=-cASjkF94dc (How to Set Environment Variables in Mac)

 # Estimated Hours
-I spent about 8 hours on the Practical for Week 7.
+I spent about a day on the Practical for Week 7.
+There was a lot of troubleshooting especially because of the environment variables part because it was not working on Mac.

 # Content Insights
 I learnt about PHP coding and how to use if/else decision structures and repetition structures like for, while and foreach.
 It was pretty similar to Python and syntax was easy to grasp.
+I learnt from websites such as GeeksforGeeks and W3Schools etc, known widely for their clear way of explaining language-specific concepts.

 # Career/Employability/Learning Insights
-This greatly helps in building websites and
+This greatly helps in building websites and helps us understand the backend ie. PHP coding.
+I think this will come in pretty handy in the future as it is a versatile language and can help in building websites exactly how we want them to be.
+It is also widely used in workplaces to build dynamic and highly interactive websites.